Codecademy/docs/content/java/concepts/math-methods/terms/sinh/sinh.md

 ---
 Title: '.sinh()'
-Description: 'Returns the hyperbolic sine of a double-type value.
-The hyperbolic sine of x is defined to be (e^x - e^-x)/2 where e is Euler's number.'
+Description: 'Returns the hyperbolic sine of a double-type value.'
 Subjects:
   - 'Computer Science'
 Tags: